Calculating The Area Of An Ellipse In C++ - C++ Programming Tutorial

 Example:

-Let us take a C++ program for calculating area when the semi-major axis and semi-minor axis are given.
+Let's consider a C++ program that calculates the area when provided with the semi-major axis and semi-minor axis values.

 Example